microsoft/fast/packages/fast-form-generator-react/README.md

 ## Writing JSON Schemas
 The schema form generator can interpret most [JSON schemas](http://json-schema.org/), however there are some things to note when writing JSON schemas that make for a better UI.

-Additional documentation can be found on [Fluent Web](https://fluentweb.com/prototyping/getting-started/schemas).

 ### title
 Using a title will add a label to the left or top of the corresponding form element.
 All properties are required to have a title.